Cosworth RA: Background and development

 Over 1,300 individual parts were manufactured for the Valkyrie's engine, with a total of 5,000 components making up the total product.
 Cosworth constructs all major components for every engine at their headquarters, including cylinder heads, cylinder block, camshafts, crankshafts, and pistons.
 Each engine is manufactured by a team of skilled technicians before being contoured to one of our ten dynamometer cells to execute a break-in and pass-off test.
-The cylinder block uses Cosworth's plasma bore coating procedure, in which a piece of iron, marginally thicker than a human hair, is sprayed on the surface of the aluminium cylinder bore.
+The cylinder block uses Cosworth's plasma bore coating procedure, in which a layer of iron, marginally thicker than a human hair, is sprayed on the surface of the aluminium cylinder bore.
 This layer assists in reducing abrasion and improving the heat dissipation from the cylinder.
 The technology is in its early beginnings for road cars, but Cosworth has been using it for more than a decade on racing engines.
 Besides major castings, including the block, cylinder heads, oil sump and structural cam covers, most of the engine’s internal parts are constructed from solid material; including titanium conrods and F1-spec pistons.
 Not only does this authorise the utilisation of materials with ideal properties, but the intricate manufacturing procedure means better consistency and parts designed for minimal mass and maximal strength.

 Cosworth's focus on continual optimisation is apparent with the billet-manufactured crankshaft.
 Beginning life as a solid steel bar; 170 mm (6.7 in.) diameter and 775 mm (30.5 in.) long, it is first roughed-out, finish-machined, heat-treated, gear-ground, plasma-nitrided, final-ground, and super-finished.
 From start to finish, 80% of the initial bar was machined away, leaving a crankshaft that’s half the weight of that utilised in the Aston Martin One-77’s engine.

 With a KERS-style boost system akin to those fitted to F1 cars, the Aston Martin Valkyrie’s hybrid system has been developed by two main technical partners; Integral Powertrain Ltd, who supplied the bespoke electric motor, and Rimac for the lightweight hybrid battery system.